🔁 Growing tired of OneTrust? Migrate seamlessly with Ketch Switch.

 • What should I be able to answer about my business before I start talking to vendors?

-• What problems can data mapping software solve for, and what’s wishful thinking?
+• What problems can data mapping solutions solve for, and what’s wishful thinking?

 From understanding the scope of your project to getting your expectations straight, read this to feel completely prepared to navigate the data mapping landscape.